wasanafernandomindclinic/wasanafernandomindclinic.github.io/_posts/2025-06-18-introtoaddiction.md

 These distinctions are critical for clinicians, researchers, and policymakers aiming to address the spectrum of substance-related behaviours effectively.

-**Prevalence of Addiction**
+**4. EPIDEMIOLOGY OF ADDICITON**

+**Global Trends**

-Addiction continues to pose a significant public health burden globally and nationally.
-The United Nations Office on Drugs and Crime (UNODC, 2023) estimates that 296 million people worldwide, or about 1 in 17 individuals aged 15 to 64, used illicit drugs in 2021, which reflects a steady rise in global drug use.
-Of these, approximately 39.5 million individuals received a diagnosis of drug use disorders (DUDs).
-Cannabis remains the most used illicit substance, with 219 million users globally (4.3% of the adult population), and men account for approximately 70% of these users.
-Amphetamines, cocaine, and ecstasy-type substances were used by 36 million, 22 million, and 20 million people, respectively.
-Opioids, used by about 60 million individuals, caused the most drug-related harm, with heroin alone accounting for 31.5 million users in 2021.
-Gender differences in drug use patterns were also notable: while men had higher rates of opiate and cocaine use (75% and 73%, respectively), women reported higher rates of amphetamine use (UNODC, 2023).
+Addiction remains a significant public health challenge worldwide, with both global and national data pointing to rising levels of substance use and its related harms.
+According to the United Nations Office on Drugs and Crime (UNODC, 2023), around 296 million people aged 15 to 64 used illicit drugs in 2021, approximately one in every 17 individuals.
+This marks a steady increase in drug use across the globe.
+Of this total, about 39.5 million people were diagnosed with drug use disorders (DUDs).

+Cannabis continues to be the most widely used illicit substance, with 219 million users (4.3% of the global adult population), and about 70% of these users are male.
+Amphetamines, cocaine, and ecstasy are also commonly used, with global user estimates of 36 million, 22 million, and 20 million, respectively.
+Opioids, used by approximately 60 million individuals, are responsible for the greatest health-related harm, with heroin alone used by 31.5 million people in 2021 (UNODC, 2023).

+Patterns of use differ by gender.
+Men are more likely to use opioids and cocaine (75% and 73% of users, respectively), while women have higher rates of amphetamine use.
+These differences point to the importance of gender-sensitive strategies in both prevention and treatment efforts (UNODC, 2023).

-Harmful alcohol consumption is another major contributor to the global burden of disease.
-The World Health Organization (WHO, 2023) estimates that approximately 3 million deaths annually are attributable to alcohol use, making it a leading preventable cause of mortality.
-In terms of related public health outcomes, alcohol use disorders (AUDs), drug use disorders (DUDs), interpersonal violence (IV), and self-harm remain closely interconnected and disproportionately affect younger populations.
-In 2021 alone, there were 55.8 million new cases of AUD, 13.6 million of DUD, 29.4 million of IV, and 5.5 million of self-harm recorded globally.
-While males exhibit higher rates of mortality for AUD, DUD, and IV, females report more incidents of self-harm, although men still show higher fatality rates from it.
-Individuals aged 15 to 49 are most affected by DUDs, IV, and self-harm, whereas the burden of AUD is highest among those aged 50 to 74.
-High- and middle-income countries report greater prevalence of AUD, DUD, and self-harm, whereas low- and lower-middle-income countries report more cases of interpersonal violence (Castaldelli-Maia & Bhugra, 2022).
+Alcohol use is another major global concern.
+According to the World Health Organization (WHO, 2023), alcohol consumption contributes to around 3 million deaths annually, making it one of the top preventable causes of death.
+Alcohol and drug use disorders, along with related outcomes such as interpersonal violence (IV) and self-harm, are often interconnected and tend to affect younger populations more severely.
+In 2021 alone, there were 55.8 million new cases of alcohol use disorder (AUD), 13.6 million cases of DUD, 29.4 million incidents of interpersonal violence, and 5.5 million cases of self-harm.

+Gender also plays a role in these outcomes.
+Men are more likely to die from AUDs, DUDs, and interpersonal violence, while women report higher rates of non-fatal self-harm.
+Age and income level further influence risk: those aged 15-49 are more affected by DUDs, IV, and self-harm, while AUDs are more common among individuals aged 50-74.
+Additionally, high- and middle-income countries report more cases of AUDs, DUDs, and self-harm, whereas lower-income countries like Sri Lanka report more interpersonal violence (Castaldelli-Maia & Bhugra, 2022).

+**Substance Use Trends in Sri Lanka**

-In Sri Lanka, national and regional data reflect a growing substance use crisis.
-According to data from the Police Narcotic Bureau (PNB) for 2024, the three substances most frequently associated with drug-related arrests were cannabis (75,602 cases, or 33.1%), heroin (75,097 cases, or 32.9%), and methamphetamine (commonly known as "ice") with 68,138 cases (29.8%).
-Specifically, the data lacks clarity regarding the relationship between these arrests and possession, personal use, or trafficking, which hinders a comprehensive understanding of enforcement patterns.
+Sri Lanka has seen a significant rise in substance use-related concerns.
+According to data from the Police Narcotic Bureau (PNB), in 2024, cannabis was involved in 75,602 drug-related arrests (33.1%), heroin in 75,097 (32.9%), and methamphetamine (commonly known as "ice") in 68,138 (29.8%) (National Dangerous Drugs Control Board [NDDCB], 2024).
+However, these statistics reflect enforcement data rather than actual prevalence and often do not distinguish between use, possession, or trafficking.

-Regionally, the Colombo District recorded the highest number of drug-related arrests in 2024, with a total of 126,586 cases.
-These included 34,778 cannabis-related arrests (27.5%), 46,182 heroin-related arrests (36.5%), and 41,388 methamphetamine-related arrests (33%).
-The Gampaha District recorded the second highest number of arrests with 23,945 cases, followed by the Kandy District with 7,315 cases.
-These figures underscore Colombo's central role in the nation's drug use and enforcement landscape, possibly reflecting both higher urban population density and intensified surveillance (NDDCB, 2024).
+The Colombo District recorded the highest number of arrests in 2024, with 126,586 cases.
+This included 34,778 arrests related to cannabis (27.5%), 46,182 for heroin (36.5%), and 41,388 for methamphetamine (33%).
+Gampaha District followed with 23,945 arrests, and Kandy recorded 7,315.
+These regional differences may be influenced by factors such as urbanization, population density, and the extent of law enforcement (NDDCB, 2024).

-These 2024 figures build on previously documented trends.
-The National Dangerous Drugs Control Board (NDDCB) reported 162,088 drug-related arrests in 2023, with young people's involvement rising.
-From January to October 2022 alone, Sri Lanka recorded 67,900 drug-related arrests.
-Of these, 52.6% involved heroin (35,765 individuals), 36.9% involved cannabis (25,114 individuals), and smaller proportions involved psychotropic substances (232), cocaine (21), and hashish (40) (NDDCB, 2022).
-These statistics indicate both the scale and diversity of the illicit drug landscape in the country.
+Earlier reports show similar trends.
+In 2023, 162,088 drug-related arrests were reported, and in the first ten months of 2022, 67,900 arrests occurred.
+Of these, 52.6% were related to heroin (35,765 cases), 36.9% to cannabis (25,114 cases), and smaller numbers to substances like psychotropics, cocaine, and hashish (NDDCB, 2022).

-The National Prevalence Survey on Drug Use (2019) offered further insight into substance use patterns.
-It revealed that cannabis is the most used illicit drug in Sri Lanka, used by approximately 1.9% of the population over age 14, around 301,898 individuals.
-About 0.6% (92,540 individuals) use heroin, with a significant gender disparity: 1.2% of males and only 0.018% of females.
-The misuse of pharmaceutical drugs affects about 0.2% of the population.
-Polysubstance use is also common, with 77% of heroin users (around 70,862 individuals) and 178,643 cannabis users engaging in regular use.
+Survey data from the National Prevalence Survey on Drug Use (2019) adds further detail.
+It estimated that 1.9% of people over age 14 (around 301,898 individuals) use cannabis, and 0.6% (about 92,540 individuals) use heroin.
+The gender gap is notable: 1.2% of males use heroin, compared to only 0.018% of females.
+Pharmaceutical drug misuse affects roughly 0.2% of the population.
+Polysubstance use is also widespread, with 77% of heroin users (approximately 70,862) and over half of cannabis users (178,643) engaging in regular or combined use (NDDCB, 2019).

-Broader substance use patterns include legal substances such as tobacco and alcohol.
-Among males over the age of 14, 32.32% are reported to smoke cigarettes, and 40.89% consume alcohol.
-The Western Province, particularly the Colombo District, remains the epicenter of both legal and illegal substance use, indicating a concentration of risk in urban and semi-urban areas.
+Legal substance use is also high, particularly among males over 14 years of age.
+About 32.3% report smoking tobacco, and 40.9% consume alcohol.
+The Western Province, especially the Colombo District, continues to be the hub for both legal and illegal substance use, highlighting the need for targeted regional interventions (NDDCB, 2019).

+**Psychiatric Comorbidity and Institutional Findings**

-Epidemiological studies further underscore the magnitude of the crisis.
-A recent study in the Western Province found that 88.4% of individuals identified as drug users met criteria for substance use disorders (Nawaratne & Vidanapathirana, 2024).
-This high prevalence aligns with findings from institutional settings, including prisons, rehabilitation centres, and psychiatric hospitals, where significant levels of comorbidity between substance use and mental health disorders have been documented (Hapangama et al., 2021; Jayamaha et al., 2022).
-These findings highlight the dual burden of addiction and psychiatric distress among affected populations.
-These national patterns align with global trends, emphasizing the urgent need for integrated prevention, treatment, and harm reduction strategies tailored to both general and at-risk populations.
+Addiction in Sri Lanka is closely linked with mental health challenges.
+A recent community-based study in the Western Province found that 88.4% of individuals identified as drug users met the criteria for substance use disorders (Nawaratne & Vidanapathirana, 2024).
+This reflects similar trends seen in institutional settings such as rehabilitation centres, prisons, and psychiatric hospitals, where high levels of co-occurring mental health conditions have been reported (Hapangama et al., 2021; Jayamaha et al., 2022).

-**Classification and Forms of Addictions**
+These findings show that addiction is not only a behavioural issue but also a significant mental health concern, often requiring integrated treatment approaches that address both substance use and underlying psychological distress.

+**5. CLASSIFICATION AND FORMS OF ADDCITION**

 Addiction can be broadly classified into two main categories: substance-related addictions and behavioural (non-substance) addictions.
 While addiction is often associated with the compulsive use of substances such as alcohol, nicotine, opioids, and stimulants, it also includes repetitive, compulsive behaviours that activate the same neurological reward pathways, even without substance incorporation (Koob & Volkow, 2016; Grant et al., 2010).